Dental Practice Software Development Company

 Build

 Development runs in two-week sprints with a working demo at the end of every sprint.
 We start with the scheduling and patient record layer, then build the billing and insurance workflow, then the patient communication and recall automation.
-You test with real data as each module completes -- not at the end of the project when changes are expensive.
+You test with real data as each module completes, not at the end of the project when changes are expensive.

 4. 04

-Launch and Support
+Launch and support

-Go-live is phased: a small group of providers run on the new system alongside the existing process for the first week.
+Go-live is phased: a small group of providers runs on the new system alongside the existing process for the first week.
 When data integrity is confirmed, the full practice cuts over.
 We monitor the first month actively, fix any production issues at no additional cost, and hand over documentation and training materials.
 Post-launch changes are quoted and agreed as discrete pieces of work.

 Frequently asked questions